-Failure to meet these 'rules' by any group member means the group will not receive further loan also known as the joint responsibility clause.
-Despite the cost to the borrowers who receive these small loans, they have very good repayment records as documented by most studies.
-Empirical evidence suggests that most MFIs are making impact in the lives of the borrowers which go a long way in reducing poverty.
-It is in the light of these that we add to the existing literature, the expenditure pattern of clients of SAT.
+44 making impact in the lives of the borrowers which go a long way in reducing poverty.
+It is in the light of these 45 that we add to the existing literature, the expenditure pattern of clients of SAT.

 SAT is one of the biggest MFIs in Ghana; it operates in all the ten administrative regions.
-SAT not only uses the group lending approach, it also lends to individuals who have graduated from the solidarity group.
-A major deviation from known microfinance methods is that to qualify and access these individual loans, a client needs a guarantor and either two referees or two witnesses (Sinapi Aba Trust, 2007).
-Like many microfinance institutions, clients of SAT form selfselected groups, but the number of group members varies from one community (group) to another as our field data will show.
-The communities meet either weekly or bi-weekly to discuss issues of common interest and, more importantly, to pay the weekly or bi-weekly instalment.
-No collateral is demanded by SAT but, in addition to weekly payments, clients pay compulsory savings or 'group dues'.
-These more or less replace the collateral of formal banking circles.
+SAT not only 46 uses the group lending approach, it also lends to individuals who have graduated from the solidarity group.
+A 47 major deviation from known microfinance methods is that to qualify and access these individual loans, a client 48 needs a guarantor and either two referees or two witnesses ??Sinapi Aba Trust, 2007).
+Like many microfinance 49 institutions, clients of SAT form selfselected groups, but the number of group members varies from one community 50 (group) to another as our field data will show.
+The communities meet either weekly or bi-weekly to discuss issues 51 of common interest and, more importantly, to pay the weekly or bi-weekly instalment.
+No collateral is demanded 52 by SAT but, in addition to weekly payments, clients pay compulsory savings or 'group dues'.
+These more or less 53 replace the collateral of formal banking circles.
 Some clients save voluntarily during the meetings.
-SAT uses 'dynamic incentives' in lending practices, that is, clients' loan size is allowed to increase as they take further loans.

-SAT derives its name from the biblical mustard seed of one of the parables of Jesus Christ in Matthew
+SAT uses 54 'dynamic incentives' in lending practices, that is, clients' loan size is allowed to increase as they take further 55 loans.
+56 SAT derives its name from the biblical mustard seed of one of the parables of Jesus Christ in Matthew A 13:31-57